parsleyhealth/github-composite-actions/slack-job-status/README.md

 ## Inputs

 - **job-description**: A prefix to display with the job's status in the Slack notification, ex. `Node Deploy` or `K8S Deployment Rollout`
+- **status**: The current status of the job or composite action, defaults to use `job.status`, for composite actions use `github.action_status` instead

 ## Outputs